 How to Vote, by Max Winchester

-by William Gillespie and Max Winchester
+by Max Winchester

 Given that the expectations the title sets up are pretty low as to what excitement the text holds, the splurge of obscenity and absurdity within the covers, it can be said, meets none of those expectations, least of all by offering any credible help on how to vote, whether that means choosing the candidate or how to drag yourself to the polls to experience the dreary process of voting purely in the hope of putting down an incumbent who should be in jail already.
 Will this heroic effort to drive an anchor into the sheer rock wall of justice ascend to the next toehold, the summit obscured in streaming clouds that look like white hair?
 Read it and see.